How are TMJ, Lockjaw, and Jaw Lock Related?

 - Fever and sweating

-How Are Lockjaw and TMJ Are Related?
+How Lockjaw (Tetanus) and TMJ Are Related

-Lockjaw must be diagnosed by a medical doctor and cannot be treated with traditional TMD treatment modalities.
-Treating lockjaw usually requires hospitalization, antibiotics, aggressive wound care, and immediate treatment with human tetanus immune globulin medication.
+Lockjaw (tetanus) must be diagnosed by a medical doctor and cannot be treated with traditional TMD treatment modalities.
+Treating lockjaw (tetanus) usually requires hospitalization, antibiotics, aggressive wound care, and immediate treatment with human tetanus immune globulin medication.
 Serious infection may require breathing support.

 A locked jaw can be very scary, but it’s important not to panic; the adrenaline of fear can create more tension in the jaw, making it even more difficult to unlock.
 So do your best to relax as much as possible.